On some graph densities in locally dense graphs: Counting -decomposable graphs

 In proving Theorem \ref{thm:cycle}, we will again follow the same proof strategy.
-In order to apply Theorem \ref{thm:tree_hom}, the key will be to prove appropriate graph homomorphism inequalities between odd cycles and the paths they contain.
-In what follows, denote by $P_\ell$ the path of length $\ell$, that is, with $\ell$ edges.
-The key lemma in this section is: \begin{lemma} Given $\delta>0$ and positive integers $\ell$ and $r$ with $\ell\leq 2r$, there exists $\rho=\rho(\delta,r,\ell)$ such that
+In order to apply Theorem~\ref{thm:tree_hom}, the key will be to prove appropriate graph homomorphism inequalities between odd cycles and the paths they contain. \begin{lemma} Given $d,\delta>0$ and positive integers $\ell$ and $r$ with $\ell\leq 2r$, there exists $\rho=\rho(\delta,d,r,\ell)$ such that

-whenever $G$ is sufficiently large and $(\rho,d)$-dense. \end{lemma} There are two ingredients in the proof.
-The first is the following lemma by Reiher \cite{Re14}: \begin{lemma}[Lemma 2.1 in \cite{Re14}] Let $G$ be a $(\rho,d)$-dense graph on $n$ vertices, and let $f:V(G)\rightarrow [0,1]$ be a function satisfying $\sum_{v\in V(G)}f(v)\geq \rho n$.
-Then
+whenever $G$ is sufficiently large and $(\rho,d)$-dense. \end{lemma} There are two main ingredients in the proof of Lemma~\ref{lem:cyclepath}.
+The first is Reiher's lemma, Lemma~\ref{lem:Reiher}, and the second is the log-convexity of path homomorphisms.
+In fact, after obtaining the statement independently, we found that the log-convexity of paths has already been obtained by Erd\H{o}s and Simonovits~\cite{ES82}.
+We include a simple proof in the appendix for the sake of completeness.

-\end{lemma} This lemma essentially means that the $(\rho,d)$-denseness condition bootstraps itself to a continuously relaxed version, which will be used to deduce \eqref{eq:cyclepath} for the case $\ell=2r$.
-The second ingredient is the following lemma that enables us to reduce all the other cases with $\ell<2r$ into $\ell=2r$. \begin{lemma} For any graph $G$ and positive integers $\ell<2r$, the following homomorphism inequality holds: